zst-embedded/STM32L073VZT6-Learning_Projects/projects/DAC-Waveform_Generator/README.md

     STM32L073Z_EVAL

     Mini Function Generator using DAC.
+    The output waveform on PA4 (DAC_OUT1 at CN3).

-    DAC on PA4 is controlled using DMA with TIM7 as the trigger.
+    The DAC is controlled using DMA with TIM7 as the trigger.

 	The TFT Display is controlled by the SPI1 interface.
 	TIM6 draws an animation on the display every second.